Eragrostis curvula (Schrad.) Nees

 Prescribed burning is a practical and efficient management tool for maintaining stands.
 Herbage production and quality, density and uniformity of stand, and pasture utilisation are generally improved by burning.

-Competes aggressively, particularly in disturbed situations, and in sandy soils.
+E. curvula is a pioneer species, and competes aggressively, particularly in disturbed situations, and in sandy soils.

 Spreads readily into disturbed areas.
 Often spread by roadside slashing, earthworks and motor vehicles.

 E. curvula has become a serious weed of pasture, on road verges, and in cultivation, although the culpable type is rarely cited.
 Less palatable, prolifically seeding types develop large, viable soil seed banks, making them difficult to eradicate and very competitive with other pasture species.
+The problem perpetuates when the major types of disturbance, overgrazing and burning, are maintained.
+E. curvula has been listed as a weed in Australia, Chile, South Africa, Lebanon, Colombia, parts of the United States, New Zealand, Hawaii and Japan.

 Acceptability to stock declines rapidly with age of regrowth, some genotypes becoming fibrous and unpalatable sooner than others.
-Of the groupings mentioned under "Synonyms", the 'conferta' types are the most palatable, followed by 'robusta', 'chloromelas' then 'curvula', with 'CH' the least palatable.
+Of the groupings mentioned under "Morphological description", the 'conferta' types are the most palatable, followed by 'robusta', 'chloromelas' then 'curvula', with 'CH' the least palatable.
 However, the palatability of robusta germplasm is especially variable and important palatability differences exist within all types.
-Palatability is improved by fertilising with N. Leaves become very fibrous and difficult for stock to break off or digest.
+Palatability is improved by fertilizing with N. Leaves become very fibrous and difficult for stock to break off or digest.
 Unless slashed or burnt periodically, stems and leaves are not utilised by stock except under heavy grazing pressure or where there is no pasture choice.

 Heifers stocked at about 12/ha have produced a liveweight gain of 550 kg/ha over summer, and sheep 53/ha over 130 days produced a liveweight gain of 160 kg/ha.
-At lower stocking rates (1.5 steers/ha), animals can gain 0.7-1 kg/day during the growing season .
-Use of more palatable selections can produce 13% more liveweight gain than on less palatable types.
+At lower stocking rates (1.5 steers/ha), animals can gain 0.7–1 kg/day during the growing season.
+Use of more palatable selections can produce 13% more liveweight gain than less palatable types.
 However, where they have been tested, robusta cultivars have not been more productive of animal product than the curvula types, 'Morpa' or 'Ermelo'.

 The following chromosome complements have been identified: